zsparal/api-documentation/source/guides/mollie-components/overview.rst

    Location: https://pay.mollie.com/authenticate/b47ef2ce1d3bea2ddadf3895080d1d4c
    Connection: Closed

-If is possible an error occurs during or after 3-D Secure authentication.
+It is possible an error occurs during or after 3-D Secure authentication.
 See :doc:`handling-errors` on how to handle these cases.

 Browser support